NathanNeidigh/NathanNeidigh/README.md

 > I am collaborating with Joseph Pennock on this project which focuses on developing a method of robot localization and pathing in dynamic environments and illustrates that method through a robotic demonstration.
 Research will be conducted on ways to localize robots in dynamic environments and how to generate real-time pathing for the robot.
 This will likely utilize machine learning and AI and culminate in a white paper.
 The working idea for the demonstration is an autonomous go-kart racing against a human driver.
 - PharoGs Project:
 > Under the advisement of Prof. James Foster, I am working on an open-source project to host Pharo Smalltalk in a GemStone environment.
+- Revvity Signals Report Generator Suite
+> Creating a suite of software solutions for generating reports.
+Created scripts that generate a report that tracks scientist productivity, current chemical inventory status, expired chemicals, and exports a PDF for each experiment for a given search query.

 🌱 **Currently Learning:**
 - localization strategies